Atlanta college names building for baseball icon Hank Aaron

 He said Major League Baseball can contribute by making more resources available.

-“They can they can build more field baseball fields.
-Number 1, they can have more baseball equipment; 2, they can teach coaches in and them learn how to play the game,” he said.
+“They can build more baseball fields.
+Number 1, they can have more baseball equipment; 2, they can teach coaches in them and learn how to play the game,” he said.